Kent-Kjeldaas/Objects-in-2d-and-3d/README.md

 # Objects in 2d and 3d

 The project contains three classed to describe geometric points, lines and polygons by coordinates in 2d (x,y) or 3d (x,y,z).
+**Feel free to use the code as your own!
+If you have any questions regarding the project, don't hesitate to contact!**

 ## Summary